HTTPArchive/almanac.httparchive.org/src/content/en/2024/markup.md

   </figcaption>
 </figure>

-93% of all  mobile pages use the standard HTML doctype.
-That is, `<!DOCTYPE html>`.

 {{ figure_markup(
-  content="93%",
+  content="92.8%",
   caption="Mobile pages using the standard HTML doctype.", classes="big-number", sheets_gid="1243074845",
   sql_file="doctype.sql",
 ) }}

+93% of all  mobile pages use the standard HTML doctype.
+That is, `<!DOCTYPE html>`.

-This is 3 percentage points higher than [the 2022 data](https://almanac.httparchive.org/en/2022/markup#doctypes).
-The surprising part is the next most popular: `XHTML 1.1 Transitional` \- but slowly disappearing (2.7%, down from 3.9% in 2022).
+This is 3 percentage points higher than [the 2022 data](../2022/markup#doctypes).
+The surprising part is the next most popular: `XHTML 1.1 Transitional`—but slowly disappearing (2.7%, down from 3.9% in 2022).

 ### Document size